Browse by Medical Category

 Center for Cancer Research

-Andrew Elia, MD, PhDInstructor in Radiation Oncology Harvard Medical SchoolMassachusetts General Hospital Cancer Center
+Andrew Elia, MD, PhDAssistant Professor of Radiation Oncology Harvard Medical SchoolMassachusetts General Hospital Cancer Center

 In response to DNA damage from environmental or endogenous sources, cells evoke an elaborate signaling network known as the DNA damage response (DDR).
 This response functions to preserve genomic integrity, which is necessary for normal development and the prevention of cancer.
-The Elia laboratory studies pathways in the DNA damage response.
-Current projects focus on DDR pathways regulated by ubiquitin-dependent signaling and pathways that promote the stabilization and repair of stalled replication forks.
+The Elia laboratory studies the DNA damage response, with current projects focusing on DDR pathways regulated by ubiquitin-dependent signaling and DDR pathways that promote the stabilization and repair of stalled replication forks.
 We utilize proteomic and genetic approaches to investigate these processes.
 Our ultimate goal is to understand how DDR disruption influences cancer progression and can be exploited to target tumors with specific DNA repair defects.

 Andrew Elia, MD, PhDPrincipal Investigator